 What Does Queensland CTP Insurance Cover?

-Queensland CTP insurance covers both your financial liability and that of any person who drives your motor vehicle for injury or death inflicted on others in a traffic collision.
-As a result, third-party insurance protects you when using Queensland roads whether you are a passenger, pedestrian, cyclist, motorcyclist, or car driver.
+Queensland CTP insurance covers both your financial liability and that of any person who drives your motor vehicle for injury or death inflicted on others in a motor vehicle accident.
+As a result, third-party insurance protects you when using Queensland roads, whether you are a passenger, pedestrian, cyclist, motorcyclist, or car driver.

 What is the Purpose of MAIC?